grantgwalker/takehome-bootstrap/README.md

 ## 'Runs-Locally-No-Database'
 - the version that you can pull and run locally.
 ## 'Flash-Cards-w/-Multiple-Test-View'
-- a version where the user can take the test while viewing all cards on the screen (instead of one at a time).
+- a deprecated version where the user can take the test while viewing all cards on the screen (instead of one at a time).